-Fix 1 – Check if Java is Installed Properly
+Fix 1 – Make sure Scripting of Java Applets is enabled

 1. Open Google Chrome.